Guide to Leveraging Industry Experts to Craft High-Quality SEO Content

 It’s also important to talk to someone who has not only been interviewed before, but enjoys talking about what they do or know.
 It’s not enough to find a professional with the knowledge you need.
 You want an expert who can appeal to your target audience by simplifying complex concepts without industry jargon.

-Next, competitor research will reveal the level of authority you want to go after.
+Next, competitive analysis will reveal the level of authority you want to go after.
 At the very least you want an expert at the same level or higher than the ones featured on competitor sites.

 For me, this meant talking to wedding planners.
 On the topic of wedding etiquette, my first thought was to reach out to etiquette experts, such as the team at The Emily Post Institute.
 Yet, I went with wedding planners because I knew that they could provide me with all things etiquette, plus real-world tips on how to incorporate those rules into modern scenarios facing the couples who are their clients today.